Irfvnn64/my-api-backend/README.md

 # My API Backend

 <p align="center">
-  A personal backend API project built with NestJS for learning and development.
+  A personal backend API project for learning and development.
 </p>

 ## Description

-This is my personal backend API project, using the [Nest](https://github.com/nestjs/nest) framework (TypeScript).
+This is my personal backend API project.
 It was originally a starter repository/fake API project.
 I'm using it to learn and build out my own backend functionalities.

 ## Installation